Maxwell1126/JS-NBA-Draft-Lottery/README.md

 ## Acknowledgements

-- I would like to thank my family and girlfriend for being patient and for at least feigning interest every time I was excited about a breakthrough in this project.
+- I would like to thank my family and girlfriend for being patient with me, and for at least feigning interest every time I was excited about a breakthrough in this project.
 - I would like to thank my friends Mike and Sharmarke for looking over my code in places and giving their input.
 - I will always be thankful to Prime Digital Academy for helping me get to the point where I can develop an app like this.